BerMu147/IoT-DeliveryStatus/README.md

 Directory description:

-Arduino-Controller - Only responsible for communication between web application, firebase and arduino device
+Arduino-Controller - Responsible for communication between web application, firebase and arduino device

-web-app  - Frontend web application interface linked with firebase via config and is deployed on firebase
+web-app  - Frontend web application interface deployed on firebase

 # Goal of the project
 User is able to see in which state the delivery is.